-Imagine your brand is a person who just showed up at an industry party full of your ideal customers and competitors.
 Describe what he (or she!) is like.
 What is he wearing?
 How does he approach people?
 What does he say?
 Write down as many attributes as you can in one column.

 Next, imagine your brand snuck off to the bar and downed a few Long Island Ice Teas.
 He comes back to the party buzzed.
 How does your brand act differently?
 Is he funnier?
 Talking louder?
 More confrontational?
 How does he approach competitors and customers now?
 Write this down in a new column.

 This exercise helps you: explore your brand personality and how you might amplify it.
 In most cases, brands have room to turn up the dial on their personalities.
 Could you take a little inspiration from your buzzed brand and be more approachable, vibrant, bold or even a bit cheeky?

 This exercise is about equating your brand with other objects and people.
 It’s a quick way to assess your brand’s personality and positioning.
 You can play this game across lots of categories: soft drinks, famous brands, animals, clothing brands, superpowers, colors, bands, celebrities, emotions, cities, tools etc.